 Why are there two tests?
 Do I take both tests?

-In MyMathTest you will see both the Math Placement Exam as well as the Math
+In MyMathTest you will see both the Mathematics Placement Exam as well as the Mathematics

 Placement Exam - For Placement Into Calculus at the top of your list of available

 tests.
-Every student in a major that requires the MPE must take the Math Placement
+Every student in a major that requires the Mathematics Placement Exam must take the Math Placement

 Exam in order to place at or above the college algebra or precalculus level.
 Students

-who do well enough on the Math Placement Exam to place at the precalculus level
+who do well enough on the Mathematics Placement Exam to place at the precalculus level

-(students who place into MATH 151 or MATH 101) can attempt to place directly into
+(students who have placed into MATH 151 or MATH 101) can attempt to place directly into

 a calculus course by completing the Math Placement Exam - For Placement Into